determined-ai/determined/docs/setup-cluster/k8s/setup-multiple-resource-managers.rst

 Let's say your environment contains a resource manager and a resource pool that have both adopted the name "default" due to their unnamed status, and you configure an additional resource pool named "additional-rm” with a resource pool named "test".
 When you sign in to the WebUI, you'll see both the default and test resource pools.
-The resource manager name for the default pool will display “default”, while the test pool displays "additional-rm" (or the name you specified).
+The resource manager's cluster name for the default pool will display “default”, while the test pool displays "additional-rm" (or the name you specified).

 **Visibility and Access**

-**Resource Manager Name** is only visible to administrators or users with permissions to define multiple resource managers.
-Users can view all resource pools along with each resource pool's manager name to help distinguish between local and remote resource pools.
+**Cluster Name** is only visible to administrators or users with permissions to define multiple resource managers.
+Users can view all resource pools along with the cluster name of each resource pool's manager to help distinguish between local and remote resource pools.